-Turo will calculate loss of hosting income by multiplying your average daily earnings for the vehicle over the past 60 days by the reasonable period for repairs.
-Again, that’s one day of loss of hosting income paid for every four hours of labor on the estimate.
-Reasonable range extends up to a maximum of 30 days.
+Once we’ve determined the reasonable period for your vehicle repairs, we’ll multiply your average daily earnings for the vehicle over the past 60 days by that period.
 We count back 60 days beginning on the day prior to the start of the trip during which the damage occurred.
-Average daily earnings only include earnings from trip price.
-They do not include ancillary fees such as late fees, reimbursements, cleaning costs, tolls, tickets, excess mileage, etc.
+Total average daily earnings only include earnings from trip price.

-- If your vehicle doesn’t have enough trip history to generate an average earnings over the last 60 days, we’ll provide you with the minimum payout of $25*.
+If your vehicle doesn’t have enough trip history to generate average earnings over the last 60 days, we’ll provide you with the minimum payout of $25*.
+If the total average earnings that you’d be compensated is less than $25*, we’ll provide you with the minimum payout of $25*.

 Your car is under the US 60 plan or UK 65 plan, was damaged during a trip, and is in the shop being repaired.
 You’ve earned $1,200* with the damaged vehicle over the last 60 days, starting the day before the trip during which the damage occurred.

 We divide $1,200* by 60 to get $20*.
 The estimate for your damaged car lists 25 hours of repair.
 We divide 25 repair hours by 4 hours per day to determine that you’re eligible for loss of hosting income for 7 days.
 This is a reasonable range based on the hours listed on the estimate.